 Fried Podi Idli

-Ghee Fried Idli
+Ghee Fried Idli Recipe

 Ragi or finger millet is one of very nutritious gluten-free grain that can be consumed in the variety of ways.
 I make dosa, idli and bread most of the times.
-Ragi idli is our favorite to serve with sambhar, ghee and podi.
+Ragi idli is our favourite to serve with sambhar, ghee and podi.
 Get the Ragi recipe Idli here.

-If you are Idli lover, you might want to know about origin of Idli and more variations of Idli
+If you are Idli lover, you might want to know about the origin of Idli and more variations of Idli

 Also if you love Indian breakfast you might want to check out these Top 10 Indian Breakfast Ideas.